cockroachdb/docs/src/current/cockroachcloud/authorization.md

 ### Cluster Developer

-Users with this role can view cluster details, allowing them to [export a connection string from the cluster page UI](authentication.html#the-connection-string), although they will still need a Cluster Administrator to [provision their SQL credentials](managing-access.html#manage-sql-users-on-a-cluster) for the cluster.
+Users with this role can view cluster details and access the [DB Console](network-authorization.html#db-console), allowing them to [export a connection string from the cluster page UI](authentication.html#the-connection-string), although they will still need a Cluster Administrator to [provision their SQL credentials](managing-access.html#manage-sql-users-on-a-cluster) for the cluster.

 This role can be granted for specific clusters or for all clusters in the organization.